 1970: The Jackson 5 released Jackson 5 Christmas album, their fourth studio album and first of Christmas music.

 1971: During Rick Nelson’s performance at the seventh annual Rock ‘n Roll Revival concert at Madison Square Garden in New York City, he thought he was being booed by the audience for not playing his old hits.
-Nelson took it personally and left the stage, watched the rest of the concert from backstage and only reappeared for the finale.
+Nelson took it personally and left the stage.
+He watched the rest of the concert from backstage and only reappeared for the finale.
 The experience served as the inspiration for his last top 10 hit, “Garden Party.”
 Some reports say that the booing was caused by the police’s escorting of agitators in the audience out of the concert.

 1971: “Let’s See Action” by The Who was released as a single in the UK.
 It was the first of three non-album singles by the band that had been intended for the aborted science fiction rock opera titled Lifehouse.